aquasecurity/appshield/policies/kubernetes/readme.md

 ```
 wget https://github.com/aquasecurity/appshield/raw/master/policies/kubernetes/test.yaml
 ```
-4. Use any tool that supports REGO to test the exmple file.
+4. Use any tool that supports REGO to test the example file.
 In this example we are using conftest
 ```
 conftest test test.yaml --policy myPolicy/
 ```